Kazutaka333/behavioral_cloning/writeup_template.md

 |![][recovery1]|![][recovery2]|![][recovery3]|
 |:------------------:|:------------------:|:----------------:|

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:
+To create augmented the data set for the sake of more generalized model, I flipped images and angles as if a car drive in the mirrored world.

-![alt text][image6]
+![alt text][original]
-![alt text][image7]
+![alt text][flipped]

 Etc ....